UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2025-03-27_project-end.md

 - Kirsty Pringle (EPCC, University of Edinburgh) - Understanding the environmental impact of research software
 - Andy Turner (EPCC, University of Edinburgh) - Training to enable reduction in GHG emissions from HPC

-#### Closing Keynote: RSE traning in Algorithms for Exascale Simulations
+#### Closing Keynote: RSE training in Algorithms for Exascale Simulations

 **Speakers**: Jemma Shipton (University of Exeter) and David Acreman (Hewlett Packard Enterprise)